vrwmiller/myip/README.md

 # mytools project

-This repository contains two Python scripts:
+This repository contains Python scripts:

 - `myip.py`: Query your public IPv4 and IPv6 addresses using MyIP.com and ipify APIs.
 - `bandsintown.py`: Query artist information and events using the Bandsintown Public API.
+- `mediawiki.py`: Search Wikipedia and fetch page content using the MediaWiki Action API.

 ## Features